 Most people have forgotten how to squat even though the squat is a natural movement for the body just like walking and running.
 The right way to squat is with your heels on the ground.
-That’s when you are stronger and you can lift more weight safely without insane stress on the connective tissues of the knees.
+This is the only way to lift heavy weights safely without putting an insane stress on the connective tissues of the knees.

-The wall squat requires the lifter to face a wall at a very short distance.
-The lifter starts squatting while avoiding touching the wall with his knees and head.
-If you were to lift your ankles off the floor during wall squats, most likely your knees will touch the wall.
-The low is meant to act as a correctional reference.
+The wall squat requires the lifter to face a wall from a very short distance.
+Then, the lifter starts squatting while avoiding touching the wall with his knees and head.
+If you lift your ankles off the floor during wall squats, your knees will touch the wall.

-In the beginning doing wall squat will feel weird and you will hit the wall with your head on the way down many times.
+In the beginning, the wall squat will feel weird, and you will hit the wall with your head on the way down many times.
 Keep going as deep as your flexibility allows you to and overtime increase the range of motion (ROM).
-Before you know it you will be doing perfect low squats.
+Before you know it, you will be doing perfect wall squats.

-If your ankle flexibility is really bad, you can add additional ankle stretches to improve the flexibility of the calf muscles.
+If your ankle and upper back flexibility are really bad, you can add additional stretches.